YourMobileGeek/100DaysOfCode2019/README.md

 * Day 42
   > Third alexa skill was rejected today.
 Its almost October end and i haven't completed my challenge.
 Spent the whole day trying to find a fix for the problem.
 I'll explain the problem once it gets accepted in time.

+* Day 43
+  > Submitted the skill again after small changes.
+Not really sure if it even works.
+Its weekend again and the month is almost over, so maybe i may not be able to complete the challenge.
+Other than that, i attempted the first set of problems in the *October Easy '18* on Hackerearth.
+Solved one out of the three.
+Also, worked on the react thing too.
+Holiday today, so managed to do more than everyday.